DoctorWkt/TTL_TicTacToe/README.md

 # TTL_TicTacToe

+> __NOTE!!__ As at 13th June 2019 it's broken.
+I'm trying to use a
+> smaller ROM as they are more commonly available.
+I'm trying to
+> encode a 4-bit "state number" in the ROM output as well as the 4-bits
+> for the move.
+This state number is latched and then forms 4 bits
+> of the address, as well as the 9 bits of user move, to look up
+> the next move by the board.
+>
+> I've changed the Logisim circuit and I've written the code to generate
+> the ROM contents.
+It's not working fully yet.
+But it must be close.

 I've seen several circuits for two-player tic-tac-toe games on the Internet, but I thought I'd try to design one with these constraints: